A week after she was born on July 12, 2011, her mother died.

 Justice Christine Meoli allowed the missionaries to formalise for full custody within nine months.

-According to the court papers, her father, who the court code-named LK, was comfortable with the arrangements by his brother and often visited the missionaries’ home to see his daughter for four years.
+According to the court papers, her father, who the court code-named LK, was comfortable with the arrangement and often visited the missionaries’ home to see his daughter for four years.

 In 2015, the couple relocated to Kabete, Kiambu County, after their missionary sojourn ended.
 They took the minor with them.